SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_integration_1-connect_to_hana_cloud_access_data/dsp_integration_1-connect_to_hana_cloud_access_data.md

 By default, all access to SAP HANA database instances is denied.
 However, you can choose to allow access from any IP address or to restrict and control access using source IP allowlists.
 In this section, you are going to add Datasphere as trusted source.

-If you need to enter a database user, use the user `DBADMIN` and the password you set when creating the HANA Cloud trial instance.
+If you need to enter a database user and credentials, use the user `DBADMIN` and the password you set when creating the HANA Cloud trial instance.

 1. Access your SAP HANA Database Instance in SAP HANA Cloud Central.

    ![this CSV file](./images-dsp_integration_1-connect_to_hana_cloud_access_data/HC_AccessHCCentral.png)

-2. Ensure that the status of your instance is **Started**.
+2. Ensure that the status of your instance is **Running**.
+If the status is **Stopped**, start your instance.

    ![this CSV file](./images-dsp_integration_1-connect_to_hana_cloud_access_data/DS_Start_HC.png)